lukso-network/docs/docs/faq/network/network.md

 ### Will the test network be open to community validators?

 The LUKSO test network will be open to whitelisted validator addresses only.
+The main reason is to allow maximum stability and participation uptime.
+Each depositor will have a limited number of keys he is whitelisted for so that if his node goes down, it will be less likely genuinely impact the network.

+The same applies to the execution and consensus dashboard of the testnet.
+Only long-term nodes from whitelisted partners will be listed to reduce spam and have a clear overview of the core infrastructure status.
+If you want to have monitoring and process visualization of your local node, we recommend using [Grafana](https://grafana.com/).

+If you plan to become a validator for testnet, please contact [testnet-validators@lukso.network](mailto:testnet-validators@lukso.network).

 ### Will there be a guaranteed minimum amount of time that the discovery phase will last before non-genesis validators can be added?